ayeujjawalsingh/Library-Management-System/Readme.md

 2. Add User: This option allows the super admin to add a new user to the system.
 The super admin can enter the user's details, such as name, email, and password.

 3. Add Book: This option allows the super admin to add a new book to the library.
-The super admin can enter details about the book, such as the title, author, and ISBN.
+The super admin can enter details about the book, such as the title, author.

 4. Remove Book: This option allows the Super Admin to remove a book from the library.
 The Super Admin can search for a book by its title or ISBN and remove it from the system.